weewx/weewx/docs/usersguide/installing-weewx.md

 This is the recommended method for beginners.

 - One-step install.
 When done, WeeWX is up and running.
+- Requires root privileges to install.
-- Requires root privileges.
+- Requires root privileges to modify.
 - Installs in operating system "standard locations."
-- Requires root privileges to modify.

 Here are quick guides for common operating systems: